Examination and Grading

 The time limit for correcting and marking exams should not exceed 15 working days, unless there are particular reasons.
 Three days are needed for registering results in Ladok, the student record system.
 As soon as the grade has been registered in Ladok, you can see it when you log in.

-The exam is usually followed by an exam review.
-You will be informed of the date and form of the examination review at the time of writing.
-The date is set so that you have plenty of time if you need to take a re-examination.
+There is often a briefing after the exam.
+You will be informed of the date and arrangements at the time of the exam.
+The date is chosen so that you have plenty of time if you need to take a re-exam.

 If you have been given the wrong information about time and place for an exam and you can prove this fact, and if you have not been present at the exam, you have the right to be given the opportunity to take another regular exam.